onera/Cassiopee/Intersector/doc/source/Intersector.rst

 ---------------------------------------

-.. py:function:: Intersector.agglomerateSmallCells(a, vmin=0., vratio=1000.)
+.. py:function:: Intersector.agglomerateSmallCells(a, vmin=0., vratio=0.01, angular_threshold = 1.e-12)

-    Agglomerates cells that are too small (below vmin) or having a poor aspect ratio with a neighbor (below vratio) with the best neighbor available.
+    Agglomerates cells that are too small (below vmin) or having a poor growth ratio with a neighbor (below vratio) with the best neighbor available.
 The agglomeration process does not create non-star-shaped agglomerates.

     :param           a:  Input mesh
     :type            a:  [array, list of arrays] or [pyTree, base, zone, list of zones]
     :param      vmin:  volume threshold.
     :type       vmin:  float
-    :param      vratio: aspect ratio threshold.
+    :param      vratio: growth ratio threshold.
     :type       vratio:  float
+    :param      angular_threshold:  Largest angular deviation admitted between adjacent polygons in order to allow their agglomeration.
+    :type       angular_threshold:  float

     *Tips and Notes:*

-    * See :any:`computeGrowthRatio` to get the definition of the computed aspect ratio.
+    * See :any:`computeGrowthRatio` to get the definition of the computed growth ratio.

     *Example of use:*